-Note 1: In April 2022, the Company increased its investment in the secured convertible bonds of tBPC.
-After considering the comprehensive shareholding ratio of potentially ordinary shares and the intention to dominate tBPC's operating and financial activities, the Company assessed to have substantial control over tBPC and therefore tBPC was included in the consolidated financial statements since the date of acquisition of substantial control.
+- Note 1: In April 2022, the Company increased its investment in the secured convertible bonds of tBPC.
+After considering the comprehensive shareholding ratio of potentially ordinary shares, and the fact that the Company simultaneous dominate tBPC's operating and financial activities, the Company assessed that it has substantial control over tBPC, and therefore, tBPC was included in subsudiaries in the consolidated financial statements since the date of acquisition of substantial control. - Note 2: In April, June, July and October of 2023, the Company exercised its right to convert the convertible bonds issued by tBPC, respectively, and obtained a total of 188,640 thousand shares, and as of December 31, 2023, the Company's shareholding ratio was 56.98%.